ShantanuNimbalkar09/LokalApp_Assesment/README.md

 # LokalApp_Assesment
-Created An application to Display the data fo an endpoint""
+Created An application to Display the data of an endpoint"https://dummyjson.com/products"

 When you open application this is the first page you can see